Back to Kings Life index

 • Is this your first experience of studying internationally?
 If yes, a foundation programme may be your preferred option as it is specifically designed to meet the needs of international students.

-If you do decide to take a foundation course, the second step is to decide between a generic university foundation, and the Kings Advanced Level Foundation.
+If you do decide to take a foundation course, the second step is to decide between a generic university foundation, and the Kings Degree Pathway Programme.
 Generic foundation courses typically mean a student has to take set subject choices and so narrows their options for progression down quite early in the process.
-At Kings, a key USP of our ALF programme is the wide choice of subjects on offer.
+At Kings, a key USP of our programme is the wide choice of subjects on offer.
 Studying a range of subjects at foundation level ensures you keep your undergraduate degree options as open as possible.

 To help you make a final decision, we would recommend speaking to a Kings advisor who can give you more detailed information about the options available and the best study plan for you.